Green Pro: Semiconductor manufacturing processes with improved sustainability

 You might also be interested in:

-Strategic Research Topic: Resource efficiency in microelectronics
+Research area: Resource efficiency in microelectronics

-Research Area: Micro- and Nanotechnologies
+Micro- and Nanotechnologies

 Kompetenzzentrum Green ICT @ FMD